matplotlib/matplotlib/doc/users/interactive_guide.rst

-With IPython >= 5.0 IPython has changed from using cpython's readline based prompt to a ``prompt_toolkit`` based prompt.  ``prompt_toolkit`` has the same conceptual input hook, which is feed into pt via the :meth:`IPython.terminal.interactiveshell.TerminalInteractiveShell.inputhook` method.
+With IPython >= 5.0 IPython has changed from using cpython's readline based prompt to a ``prompt_toolkit`` based prompt.  ``prompt_toolkit`` has the same conceptual input hook, which is feed into prompt_toolkit via the :meth:`IPython.terminal.interactiveshell.TerminalInteractiveShell.inputhook` method.
 The source for the prompt_toolkit input hooks lives at :mod:`IPython.terminal.pt_inputhooks`